 (C) The adjusted yield is then used for income calculations when generating pro forma financial statements.
 All fixed-spread asset and liability classes are computed in an identical manner using starting yields provided as data inputs from Farmer Mac.
-The fixed-yield option holds the starting vield data constant for the entire 10-year stress test period.
+The fixed-yield option holds the starting yield data constant for the entire 10-year stress test period.
 You must run the stress test using the fixed-spread option for all accounts except for discontinued program activities, such as Farmer Mac I program loans made before the 1996 Act.
 For discontinued loans, the fixed-rate specification must be used if the loans are primarily fixed-rate mortgages.

 (5) Elements related to interest rate shock test.
 As described earlier, the interest rate shock test is implemented as a single set of forward interest rates.
 The stress test applies the uprate scenario and down-rate scenario separately.
 The stress test also uses the results of Farmer Mac's shock test, as described in paragraph c. of section 4.1, "Data Inputs," to calculate the impact on equity from a stressful change in interest rates as discussed in section 3.0 titled, "Interest Rate Risk."
 The stress test uses a schedule relating a change in interest rates to a change in the market value of equity.
-For instance, if interest rates are shocked upward so that the percentage change is 262 basis points, the linearly interpolated effective estimated duration of equity is -6.7405 years given Farmer Mac's interest rate measurement results at 250 and 300 basis points of -6.7316 and -6.7688years, respectively found on the effective duration schedule.
-The stress test uses the linearly interpolated estimated effective duration for equity to calculate the market value change by multiplying duration by the base value of equity before any rate change from Farmer Mac's interest rate risk measurement results with the percentage change in interest rates.
+For instance, if interest rates are shocked upward so that the percentage change is 262 basis points, the linearly interpolated effective estimated duration of equity is -6.7405 years given Farmer Mac's interest rate measurement results at 250 and 300 basis points of -6.7316 and -6.7688 years, respectively found on the effective duration schedule.
+The stress test uses the linearly interpolated estimated effective duration for equity to calculate the market value change by multiplying duration by the base value of equity before any rate change from Farmer Mac's interest rate risk measurement results with the percentage change in interest rates a.
+This section describes the elements of the stress test in the worksheet named "Risk Measures" that reflect the interest rate shock and credit loss requirements of the stress test.